Withdrawal/Leave of Absence

 If you drop a class before or after the add/drop period in a given semester and you do not earn a grade of WD in the class, even if you are charged for all or part of the class, we cannot count that class towards your enrollment.
 If you fall below half-time after you drop the class, your federal loans will be cancelled.
 If you are eligible for a Pell Grant, the amount will be reduced to the less than half-time amount.

 However, if you are given a refund for the class you are dropping we are obligated to review your financial aid eligibility at your new credit load and your aid may be reduced or cancelled depending on your situation.
-Just a reminder you need to be enrolled and billed for greater than 1/2 time enrollment (as defined by your academic program) in order to continue eligibility in the William D. Ford Federal Direct Stafford Loan and Perkins Loan Programs.
+Just a reminder you need to be enrolled and billed for greater than 1/2 time enrollment (as defined by your academic program) in order to continue eligibility in the William D. Ford Federal Direct Stafford Loan.

 If you have federal money (including parent PLUS loans) it is prorated according to formula below.